gvwilson/thirdbit/_posts/2021/2021-01-03-concept-maps.md

 *If you'd like to contribute, there are instructions on the site.
-And if you'd like to make contributing much easier, please take a look at [this issue](https://github.com/jgraph/drawio/issues/1208) for <http://diagrams.net>: maintaining translations would be a lot easier if we could store alternate sets of text in drawings...*
+And if you'd like to make contributing much easier, please take a look at [this issue](https://github.com/jgraph/drawio/issues/1208) for <http://diagrams.net>: maintaining translations would be a lot easier if we could store alternate sets of text in drawings…*

 [concept-maps]: {{'/ideas/concept-maps/' | relative_url}}